martkr1/Energy-Optimization/README.md

 ## enviroment - Communicating with the K-spice process simulator
 Contains the main functionality for communicating with the K-Spice library.
- - env_workbook is a jupyter notebook illustarting the functionality og the enviroment class.
+ - env_workbook is a jupyter notebook illustarting the functionality of the enviroment class.

-- [ ] Implement slugging as randsomness in env.reset
+- [ ] Implement slugging as randomness in env.reset